Calais0001/NT.SR/Development/Beta Notes/README.md

-BETA FOLDER
+BETA UPDATE NOTES FOLDER

 Beta meaning:
-Bugs and broken features may be present
-Map is atleast majorally complete
-Updates mostly are patch's or suggested feature releases and improvements
+Polish (PHASE II)
+99% of the map is complete and is ready for phase three Parts of the map could be potentially refreshed or polished Suggested user based feature releases